cowtrix/cowtrix.github.io/posts/bonsai.md

 And so Bonsai is to grow something from the substrate that is more than the sum of its parts.
 To not only know when to guide the path of a construct’s formation, but when to let it grow freely.
 A master of Bonsai, it is said, is one who understands exactly how little needs doing.

-It is easy to grow a feeble mind - weak-willed, easily swayed, settling eventually into idleness or cruelty.
+It is easy to grow a feeble ego - weak-willed, easily swayed, settling eventually into idleness or cruelty.
 Easier still to grow one that evades sanity altogether, never building a baseline in reality.
-To grow a truly beautiful mind is a masterwork.
+To grow a truly beautiful ego is a masterwork.

 *- On Bonsai, by Gardener Antoinette*